imjihuan/fuego/docs/rst_src/Test_Specs_and_Plans.rst

 Test Specs
 ==============

+Fuego's "test spec" system is a mechanism for running Fuego tests in a "parameterized" fashion.
+That is, you can run the same underlying test program, but with different values for variables that are passed to the test (the test "parameters", in testing nomenclature).
+Each 'spec' that is defined for a test may also be referred to as a test 'variant' - that is, a variation on the basic operation of the test.

-Each test in the system should have a 'test spec' file, which lists different specifications, and the variables for each one that can be customized for that test.
-Every test is required, at a minimum, to define the "default" test spec, which is the default set of test variables used when running the test.
-Note that a test spec can define no test variables, if none are required.
+Each test in Fuego should have a 'test spec' file, which lists different specifications or variants for that test.
+For each 'spec' (or variant), the configuration declares the variables that are recognized by that test, and their values.
+Every test is required to define a "default" test spec, which is the default set of test variables used when running the test.
+Note that a test spec is not required to define any test variables, and this is the case for many 'default' test specs for tests which have no variants.

 The set of variables, and what they contain is highly test-specific.
+In some cases, a test variable is used to configure different command line options for the test program.
+In other cases, the variable may be used by ``fuego_test.sh`` to change how test preparation is done, or to select different hardware devices or file systems for the test to operate on.

 The test spec file is in JSON format, and has the name "spec.json".

-The test_spec file is placed in the test's home directory, which is based on the test's name:
+The test spec file is placed in the test's home directory, which is based on the test's name: ``/fuego-core/tests/$TESTNAME/spec.json``

- *  ``/fuego-core/engine/tests/$TESTNAME/spec.json``

 Example
 =============

-The Functional.hello_world test has a test spec that provides options for executing the test normally (the 'default' spec), for succeeding or failing randomly (the 'hello-random' spec) or for always failing (the 'hello-fail' spec).
+The ``Functional.hello_world`` test has a test spec that provides options for executing the test normally (the 'default' spec), for always failing (the 'hello-fail' spec), or for succeeding or failing randomly (the 'hello-random' spec)

-This file is located in ``engine/tests/Functional.hello_world/spec.json``
+This test spec file for the 'hello_world' test is ``fuego-core/tests/Functional.hello_world/spec.json``

 Here is the complete spec for this test: ::